Noaaan/MythicMetals/PATCHNOTES.md

   - Found in Village Temple chests.
 In vanilla this only spawns in Desert Village Temples
     - Not to be confused with Desert Temples, which resemble pyramids.
 The structure you are looking for is more like a small sandstone castle
   - Can be duplicated with Diamonds and Smooth Basalt
+- Carmot Upgrade
+  - Crafted from Carmot, Diamonds, and Smooth Basalt
+  - Upgrades Kyber Gear into its Carmot equivalent
+  - Can be duplicated using Carmot, Smooth Basalt, and Carmot Nuggets
+- Legendary Banglum Upgrade
+  - Crafted from Banglum Ingots and Tuff
+  - Upgrades Banglum Gear to its Legendary variant using a Banglum Chunk

 **NOTE** - For 1.19.4 these templates don't exist, unless you enable the appropriate Experimental Features.
 This means you cannot obtain the Royal Midas Gold Sword in regular 1.19.4 worlds.